Apply to live at Chrysalis (income cap: $39,840)

 Apply to live at Ostara (income cap: $33,200)

 Are you interested in living in an autonomous, community-oriented setting?
 Does co-housing seem out of reach financially?
 Then consider applying to live at one of the Boulder Housing Coalition’s co-ops!
-We’ve got three to choose from, each with its own (ever evolving) character.
+We’ve got four to choose from, each with its own (ever evolving) character.

 The BHC was founded in 1999 with Masala, located between University Hill and Downtown.
 Then in 2004 we acquired a building right in the heart of Boulder that already housed a vibrant cooperative community called Chrysalis.
 Masala and Chrysalis each have about a dozen members.
 Just after the floods of 2013, we opened our third house, Ostara, at the corner of 9th and North St. Ostara is dedicated to providing family-oriented cooperative housing, and has 26 members, including (as of January, 2015) 4 single parents with six children, ranging in age from three to thirteen.
+Ingram is a brand new 12 person co-op, opening in the late summer or early fall of 2017.

 Because living in a co-op is a little more intimate than your average apartment or even shared house rental situation, there’s more process involved in moving in than you might be accustomed to.
 This helps the current members get to know potential housemates and also gives you the opportunity to really understand what they’re signing up for.
 Here’s what the process looks like: